 On the paid side you have a bit more choice:

 Pop-ups can work, very well.
-For us at ConversionXL they account for 30% more subscribers each month.
+For us at CXL they account for 30% more subscribers each month.
 That’s ridiculously huge amount of additional subscribers every 30 days.
-Open rates, CTR rates are the same for people who joined through a static form.
+Open rates, CTR rates are the same for people who joined through a static form design.

 Another interesting tidbit – the more email capture mechanisms, the better.
 We already had static forms and scroll triggered boxes.
 When we added popups to the mix, we got +30%.
 It’s insane, I know.

 Do they work on every site?
 Of course not.
 Do your own testing.
 But they can work v e r y well.